open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation/libraries.md

   avoid updating it unless you have to use new features.
 - While your instrumentation stabilizes, consider shipping it as a separate package, so that will never cause issues for users who don't use it.
-You can keep it in your repo, or
+You can keep it in your repository, or
   [add it to OpenTelemetry](https://github.com/open-telemetry/oteps/blob/main/text/0155-external-modules.md#contrib-components), so it will ship with other instrumentation packages.
 - Semantic Conventions are [stable, but subject to evolution][]: while this does not cause any functional issues, you may need to update your instrumentation every once in a while.
-Having it in a preview plugin or in OpenTelemetry contrib repo may help keeping conventions up-to-date without breaking changes for your users.
+Having it in a preview plugin or in OpenTelemetry contrib repository may help keeping conventions up-to-date without breaking changes for your users.

   [stable, but subject to evolution]: